Kaevriel8607/ProjectK1/README.md

 # ProjectK1
-Beginner level C and Phyton projects by K.
+Beginner level C and Python projects by K.